Ash2609/Flight-Explorer-App/README.md

 - **React Router** – For handling navigation between pages.
 - **CSS** – Used for basic styling and layout.
 - **JavaScript (ES6+)** – Core scripting logic.
-- **LocalStorage** – For persistent storage of user data, flight data, and bookings.
+- **LocalStorage & Mock JSON Data** – To simulate backend API functionality.

 > Note: No external backend or UI frameworks were used to keep the app lightweight and focused on core logic.